DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Accessing current user

 Spring can tell which user the request belongs to.
-This can be acheived by only using annotation
+This can be achieved by only using annotation
-@AuthenticationPrincipal in the method parameter of type User.
+@AuthenticationPrincipal with the method parameter (of type User).
 If @AuthenticationPrincipal is not very readable, then custom annotation can be created which does the same thing.

 {% highlight java %}